News

 Ashwin stressed Ellis’ ability to fill the critical slog-overs gap after their struggles in the bowling department last season.

-“The men in yellow will be pleased with how he’s shaping up.
+“The men in yellove will be pleased with how he’s shaping up.
 4-0-30-3 for Hobart Hurricanes today.
 Most importantly, 2-0-15-2 at the death, bowling 17 and 20, nailing his yorkers and change of pace.
 Safe to say two overs of Ellis are locked at the ‘Pauk’ in the death for the summer of 26?”
-Ashwin tweeted after Ellis led Hobart Hurricanes to a win over Melbourne Renegades on December 29.
+Ashwin tweeted after Nathan Ellis led Hobart Hurricanes to a win over Melbourne Renegades on December 29.

 ALSO READ: